Cardinal Technologies: History

 Cardinal turned its first profit in 1990, earning $600,000 on sales of $33 million.
 Employment numbers at the company's Lancaster headquarters hovered between 200 and 220 workers from 1991 to 1993.
 The company broke even in profits in 1991 and posted a loss in 1992.
 Its stature in the modem arena continued to grow however, Cardinal becoming the second largest manufacturer of fax modems in the United States in 1992, trailing Intel.

 In September 1993, Paul Allen, co-founder of Microsoft, invested $15 million into Cardinal by way of his Vulcan company, representing a stake of just under 20 percent of the company.
-Between February and March 1994, Kroll and two other co-founders were ousted from the board of directors and 31 management and factory employees were laid off, shortly after the company posted another loss for 1993.
+Between February and March 1994, Krall and two other co-founders were ousted from the board of directors and 31 management and factory employees were laid off, shortly after the company posted another loss for 1993.
 This round of layoffs was enacted by executives at Vulcan who intended to restructure the company, increasing its development budget and investing in newer manufacturing equipment while making the company's production schedule and payroll leaner.
 In August 1994, Vulcan increased their stake in Cardinal to 50.35 percent after accusing Cardinal of overstating its value in documentation presented to Vulcan before September 1993's stock sale.
 The company thereafter focused only on the production of multimedia sound cards and modems.

 In March 1997, Hayes Microcomputer Products, another major modem manufacturer, announced that it would acquire Cardinal for an undisclosed sum, shutting down Cardinal's Lancaster plant and consolidating its assets into Hayes.